e-nikolov/thesis/thesis/030-methods.md

 - Headscale
 - ?
 Headscale with DID identity?
 - ?
 WebRTC?
-- Custom solution that automates the wireguard configuration by visiting a web page
+- A custom solution that automates the WireGuard configuration by visiting a web page

-Additionally we will analyse and compare them in terms of performance, security and usability
+Additionally, we will analyze and compare them in terms of performance, security and usability

 ## Measuring performance

-During the preparation phase of the project we developed the \gls{e3} framework which simplifies and automates the process of deploying machines in different geographical regions, connecting them via an overlay network and executing multiparty computations between them, where each machine represents a different party.
+During the preparation phase of the project, we developed the \gls{e3} framework which simplifies and automates the process of deploying machines in different geographical regions, connecting them via an overlay network and executing multiparty computations between them, where each machine represents a different party.

-To summarize, \gls{e3} is a set of scripts that use a number of automation tools:
+To summarize, \gls{e3} is a set of scripts that use several automation tools:

 - Terraform - declarative provisioning
 - NixOS - declarative Linux distribution